AlexMcClung/IRS990-Ratios/README.md

 https://projects.propublica.org/nonprofits/

 ### Process
-Ratios are calculated for comparison over time with peer, aspirant, etc. schools.
+Ratios are calculated for comparison over time with other lib arts schools.